survivejs/webpack-book/manuscript/building_with_webpack/02_splitting_bundles.md

 },
 ```

-It is possible to get good caching behavior with these plugins if a webpack feature known as **records** is used.
+It is possible to get good caching behavior with these plugins if a webpack **records** are used.
 The idea is discussed in greater detail in the *Adding Hashes to Filenames* chapter.

 T> Tobias Koppers discusses [aggressive merging in greater detail](https://medium.com/webpack/webpack-http-2-7083ec3f3ce6).